Netra AEW&C

-The DRDO Airborne Early Warning and Control System (AEW&CS) is a project of India's Defence Research and Development Organisation to develop an airborne early warning and control system for the Indian Air Force.
-It is also referred to as NETRA Airborne Early Warning and Control System (AEW&CS).
+The Netra AEW&C system is an Indian airborne early warning and control (AEW&C) aircraft developed indigenously by the Defence Research and Development Organisation (DRDO) for the Indian Air Force.
+The aircraft is based on the Embraer EMB-145I airframe.

 Development

 In 2003, the Indian Air Force (IAF) and DRDO carried out a joint study of the system-level requirements and feasibility of development for an Airborne Early Warning and Control (AEW&C) system.
 The Government then approved the project for the development of the AEW&C system by DRDO.
 Primary responsibility for the project was with Centre for Airborne Systems (CABS), which led the design, system integration and testing of the system.
 Electronics and Radar Development Establishment (LRDE) was responsible for the design of the radar array.
-The Defence Electronics Application Laboratory (DEAL), based in Dehradun, was responsible for the Data Link and Communication Systems for AEW&CS.
+The Defence Electronics Application Laboratory (DEAL), based in Dehradun, was responsible for the Data Link and Communication Systems for AEW&C system.

 The DRDO AEW&CS programme, worth ₹1800 crore, aims to deliver three radar-equipped surveillance aircraft to the Indian Air Force.
-The aircraft platform selected was the Embraer ERJ 145.
-As per a contract signed in 2008, Three ERJ 145 were procured from Embraer at a cost of US$210 Million, including the contracted modifications to the airframe including features like in-flight refueling system, SATCOM capability, increased electrical and cooling capacities, and multiple aerodynamic and structural changes.
+The aircraft platform selected was the Embraer EMB-145I.
+As per a contract signed in 2008, Three EMB-145I were procured from Embraer at a cost of US$210 Million, including the contracted modifications to the airframe including features like in-flight refueling system, SATCOM capability, increased electrical and cooling capacities, and multiple aerodynamic and structural changes.
 The project goal was to deploy these AEW&C aircraft by 2013.
 India's sole previous effort to develop an AEW&C system was the Airborne Surveillance Platform, but the programme, codenamed Airavat, was ended after the only test-bed crashed.
 The AEW&C project aimed to supplement the larger and more capable EL/W-2090 AWACS acquired by the IAF from Israel.
 Three EL/W-2090 systems have been ordered, with follow-on orders of 3 more expected in 2010.
 Apart from providing the IAF with a cheaper and hence, more flexible AEW&C platform as a backup to its more capable EL/W-2090 class systems, the DRDO AEW&C project aimed to develop the domestic ability to design and operationalise airborne surveillance platforms.

-The first round of modifications to the first EMB-145 fuselage for India's early warning aircraft were made in March 2011 in preparation for integration with the Indian-designed antenna.
+The first round of modifications to the first EMB-145I fuselage for India's early warning aircraft were made in March 2011 in preparation for integration with the Indian-designed antenna.

-In June 2010, it was reported that the Active Array Antenna Unit (AAAU), developed by DRDO's Centre for Airborne Systems (CABS), was to be integrated into the modified EMB-145 aircraft.
+In June 2010, it was reported that the Active Array Antenna Unit (AAAU), developed by DRDO's Centre for Airborne Systems (CABS), was to be integrated into the modified EMB-145I aircraft.
 First test flight of the system was expected in early 2011.